mapninja/Earthsys144/week07/04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md

 ### Step 14: Create the Prefire Label Layer by Copying the Postfire Layer

-Once you have finished labeling 3 grid cells in the postfire imagery:
+Once you have finished labeling 10 additional grid cells in the postfire imagery:

 1. Right-click `sunetid_castle_postfire_labels`.
 2. Choose **Save Features As...**